zarquon-42/es-theme-carbon/readme.txt

 of databases, as amended and/or succeeded, as well as other essentially equivalent rights anywhere in the world.
 You means the individual or entity exercising the Licensed Rights under this Public License.
 Your has a corresponding meaning.
-Section 2 ï¿½ Scope.
+Section 2 – Scope.

 License grant.
 Subject to the terms and conditions of this Public License, the Licensor hereby grants You a worldwide, royalty-free,